velvia/links/rust.md

 A big part of the appeal of Rust for me is super fast, SAFE, built in UTF8 string processing, access to detailed memory layout, things like SIMD.
 Basically, to be able to idiomatically, safely, and beautifully (functionally?) do super fast and efficient data processing.

+Many of the links/crates/techniques in the sections below use unsafe.
+Be sure to run the Miri compiler/checker to find and help debug subtle bugs - it is your friend!
+Also see [Learn Rust the Dangerous Way](https://cliffle.com/p/dangerust/) which covers many topics in this space and talks about how to limit and reason about unsafe code.

+* [Rustonomicon](https://doc.rust-lang.org/nomicon/) - Officially part of Rust-lang, this is a guide to "The Dark Arts of Unsafe Rust"
 * [Cheap Tricks - Rust Performance](https://deterministic.space/high-performance-rust.html) - set of quick Cargo settings to try
 * [How to Write Fast Rust Code](https://likebike.com/posts/How_To_Write_Fast_Rust_Code.html) - really good guide
 * [High Performance Rust](https://www.packtpub.com/application-development/rust-high-performance) - a book